AidaDSP/AidaDSP.github.io/aida_dsp_os_manual.md

         └── rhodes.sfz
 ```

-at the bottom of the home page is displayed the current selected midi channel for this bank
+at the bottom of the home page is displayed the current active midi channel

 Switch | Short Press | Long Press (> 1 sec)
 ------------ | ------------- | -------------